 The homework assignments are your chance to practice each stage/category of visualization processing.
 The topic for some of the assignments is open-ended with allowing a variety of different programming languages and visualization infrastructure are your choice.
 You may (are encouraged to) work on the same topic for multiple weeks.

 For each homework assignment, your primary submission will one or more visual artifacts and a written description.
-As relevant to each homework, you will be asked to submit your source code and a plaintext README.txt file describing:
+As relevant to each homework, you will also be asked to submit your source code.

 Collaboration Policy & Academic Integrity

 We encourage you to discuss the assignments with other students in the class.
-Please acknowledge your collaborators in your README.txt file.
+Please acknowledge your collaborators in your plaintext or .pdf project wrteup.
 You may certainly use the internet as a resource for learning the material, but you may not submit or "borrow from" code found online without clearly indicating the source.
 Please review RPI's Academic Integrity policy and speak with the instructor if you have any questions.